nsgirish/nifi-executescript-groovy-csv-json-parser/README.md

 ## Summary

 ### Apache NIFI provides controller services such as CSVReader, JSONRecordSetWriter which help to parse CSV data to JSON records.
-But CSVReader has following attributes which give runtime errors when the CSV data happens to contain the character assigned to them
+But CSVReader has following attributes which give runtime errors when the CSV data happens to contain the value assigned to them

 - Quote Character (default value is ")
 - Escape Character (default value is \)